+- 14.01 The following are the Company Holidays:

+- New Year's Day

+- Good Friday

+- Victoria Day

+- Canada Day

+- Civic Holiday

+- Labour Day

+- Thanksgiving Day

+- Christmas Day

+- \ Boxing Day

+- \ If December 26th is Monday, the Tuesday immediately following is the observed as the holiday.

+- 14.02 When any of the above holidays falls on a Sunday, the Monday immediately following is to be observed as the holiday.
+If the holiday falls on a Saturday another day off with pay will be granted at a time determined by the Company.

-- 14.07 An employee qualifies for holiday pay if the employee received wages for at least fifteen (15) calendar days in the preceding thirty (30) days prior to a holiday.
-Employees who resigned, were dismissed, work completed or laid off are not entitled to the holiday pay. - 14.08 An employee does not qualify for holiday pay if the holiday is observed during a period when the employee is receiving sickness or accident disability benefits. - 14.09 An employee required to work on a holiday will be entitled to overtime pay treatment and an alternate day off.
+- 14.03 An employee qualifies for holiday pay if the employee received wages for at least 15 calendar days in the preceding thirty (30) days prior to a holiday.
+An employee who has resigned, retired, was laid off, dismissed, or whose work was completed is not eligible to holiday pay.

+- 14.04 An employee does not qualify for holiday pay if the holiday is observed during a period where the employee is receiving disability benefits or is on a leave of absence.

+- 14.05 An employee required to work on a holiday will be entitled to overtime pay treatment and an alternate day off.
 The alternate day off shall be taken within twelve (12) months of the holiday worked, and shall be scheduled based on business needs and management approval.